rocket-pool/rocketpool/README.md

   <img src="https://raw.githubusercontent.com/darcius/rocketpool/master/images/rocket-pool-casper-pos-test.png?raw=true" alt="Rocket Pool - Testing Ethereum Proof of Stake (POS) Pool"/>
 </p>

-Easiest way to see Rocket Pool alpha in action is to clone the repo, have testrpc running and the latest version of truffle installed.
+Easiest way to see Rocket Pool alpha in action is to clone the repo, have Ganache running and the latest version of truffle installed.
 A quick and easy way to do this is to use the test script provided with the project:
 ```bash
 $ npm install && npm test
 ```
-This will start testrpc (if not already started) with the current block gas limit and put Rocket Pool through its paces.
+This will start Ganache (if not already started) with the current block gas limit and put Rocket Pool through its paces.

 # Rocket Pool White Paper